pangeo-data/swot_adac_ogcms/README.md

 Intermediate results which were computationally intense to produce were saved on our Google Cloud scratch bucket, and are not publicly available.
 For example, the [potential densities](https://github.com/pangeo-data/swot_adac_ogcms/blob/main/Potential-density.ipynb) for each simulation, which are called in the Filter notebooks to compute the mixed-layer depths, are computed from the outputs on OSN and saved as a intermediate results on our bucket.
+Nonetheless, our results are still reproducible from the data on OSN by re-running [this notebook](https://github.com/pangeo-data/swot_adac_ogcms/blob/main/Potential-density.ipynb).